kesondrakey/kesondrakey.github.io/fluxtower2.md

 </style>

 <div style="background-color: #343A54; padding: 10px; color: white;"> <!-- Updated background color -->
+<strong>(<a href="https://ameriflux.lbl.gov/sites/siteinfo/US-VT2" target="_blank">US-VT2</a></strong> measures carbon, water, and energy fluxes
-    <strong>Note:</strong> This tower is located on a farm that uses cover crops! 🍃
+in a no-till corn–soybean rotation on a working farm in the Midwest that uses cover crops! 🍃
 </div>

 <!-- Add the banner grid-container here -->